Chin-Ups vs Barbell Rows for Back and Biceps Growth

 Key Takeaways

 The barbell row is good for building the muscles in our hamstrings, glutes, and spinal erectors, making it a great assistance lift for the deadlift and a more relevant back lift for powerlifters.
-However, although it’s a good lift for training our posterior chains, its short range of motion, poor strength curve, and lack of biceps involvements means that it isn’t ideal for training our backs or biceps.
+However, although it’s a good lift for training our posterior chains, its short range of motion, poor strength curve, and lack of biceps involvement means that it isn’t ideal for training our backs or biceps.

 The chin-up, on the other hand, has a much larger range of motion, and it loads our lats under a heavy stretch, making it a better muscle-building exercise for our upper backs and biceps.
 The chin-up also does a good job of training our ab muscles—perhaps better than any other compound lift.
-So although it doesn’t have much overlap with the deadlift or with powerlifting, it brings something unique to the table, and it makes a good foundation for our back training.
+So, although it doesn’t have much overlap with the deadlift or with powerlifting, it brings something unique to the table, and it makes a good foundation for our back training.

 Both the barbell row and the chin-up are great lifts, but we prefer to slow the barbell row as an accessory lift for the deadlift, whereas we make the chin-up one of the main lifts in our programming, giving it a far higher priority.